A probabilistic approach to block sizes in random maps: Random maps

+Now list the blocks of $\rM_n$ in decreasing order of size (number of edges) as $\rC_1,\ldots,\rC_K$, breaking ties arbitrarily, so that $L_{n,k}=|e(C_k)|$.
+By Proposition~\ref{samelaw}, the sequence $(2L_{n,k},1 \le k \le K)$ has the same law as the decreasing rearrangement of non-zero outdegrees in $T_n$.
+By Corollary~\ref{deglaw}, it follows that for all $i$ and $k$ we have

-The largest values of such collections of random variables have been studied in detail by Janson \cite{janson}.
-Many of the results are phrased in terms of statistics of random balls-into-boxes configurations; the connection between this and outdegrees in conditioned Galton-Watson trees is made explicit in Section 8 of \cite{janson}.
-One of the themes running through that work is that of {\em condensation}: for heavy-tailed random variables, conditioning a sum $S_m$ to be large is often equivalent to conditioning on having a single exceptionally large summand; furthermore, once the largest summand is removed, the remaining $m-1$ summands are asymptotically distributed as iid random variables with their original distribution.
-See \cite{al,fls,k} for other instances of this phenomenon in related settings.
+The large values in such collections of conditioned random variables have been studied in detail by Janson \cite{janson}.
+Many of the results in \cite{janson} are phrased in terms of statistics of random balls-into-boxes configurations; the connection between this and outdegrees in conditioned Galton-Watson trees is made explicit in \citep[Section 8]{janson}.
+One of the themes running through that work is that of {\em condensation}: for heavy-tailed random variables, conditioning a sum $S_m$ to be large is often equivalent to conditioning on having a single exceptionally large summand.
+(See \cite{al,fls,k} for other instances of this phenomenon in related settings.)